march-dave/react-next-anycase/README.md

 The header shows the current message count and, if set, the active model name.
 An animated typing indicator appears while waiting for a response, and the chat log announces updates to screen readers while indicating when a reply is loading.
 If there are no messages yet, a placeholder invites you to start the conversation, and the message input automatically expands to fit longer content.
+Quick-start prompt cards also appear to help you compose your first message.
 For a condensed quick-start guide, see [`CHATGPT_UI.md`](./CHATGPT_UI.md).
 Korean instructions are available in [README_KO.md](./README_KO.md).